softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_Server/getUserData.md

 ---
 # [SoftLayer_Hardware_Server](/reference/services/SoftLayer_Hardware_Server)::getUserData

-Retrieve a string containing custom user data for a hardware order.
+Retrieve an array containing a single string of custom user data for a hardware order.

 ## Overview
-Retrieve a string containing custom user data for a hardware order.
+Retrieve an array containing a single string of custom user data for a hardware order.

 ### Parameters
 |Name | Type | Description |